underscoreio/essential-slick/src/pages/1-basics.md

 Slick is a Scala library for accessing relational databases using an interface similar to the Scala collections library.
 You can treat queries like collections, transforming and combining them with methods like `map`, `flatMap`, and `filter` before sending them to the database to fetch results.
 This is how we'll be working with Slick for the majority of this text.

 Standard Slick queries are written in plain Scala.
 These are *type safe* expressions that benefit from compile time error checking.
 They also *compose*, allowing us to build complex queries from simple fragments before running them against the database.
-If writing queries in Scala isn't your style, you'll be pleased to know that Slick also supports *plain SQL queries* that allow you to write SQL.
+If writing queries in Scala isn't your style, you'll be pleased to know that Slick also allows you to write plain SQL queries.

 In addition to querying, Slick helps you with all the usual trappings of relational database, including connecting to a database, creating a schema, setting up transactions, and so on.
 You can even drop down below Slick to deal with JDBC (Java Database Connectivity) directly, if that's something you're familiar with and find you need.